-Keep in mind that if you used this method, all future emails with attachments will still continue to display inline and you’ll have to repeat steps 1-3 again and again every time you open a new email.
-But if you’re looking for a more long-term solution, then keep reading… We’ve got a much more permanent solution coming up.
+Keep in mind that if you used this method, all future emails with attachments will still continue to display inline, and you’ll have to repeat steps 1-3, again and again every time you open a new email.
+But if you’re looking for a more long-term solution, then keep reading.

-To make this happen for all emails you’ll send and receive in the future, you’ll use a simple Terminal command.
+To make this happen for all emails, you’ll send and receive in the future, use a simple Terminal command.
 Here are the steps you’ll need to follow:

 1) Launch the Terminal app on your Mac.